jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 PythonScore is a fully modular score environment for the Csound unified CSD file.
-Unlike other alternative text-based score environements, PythonScore is non-imposing and does its best to get out of the way rather than to impose a strict set of rules for composition.
-Classical Csound score is fully supported, all of Python 2.7 is available, and composers can pick and choose their score tools A La Carte as the see fit.
+Unlike other alternative text-based score environments, PythonScore is non-imposing and does its best to get out of the way rather than to impose a strict set of rules for composition.
+Classical Csound score is fully supported, all of Python 2.7 is available, and composers can pick and choose their score tools *à la carte* as the see fit.

 This purpose of this tutorial is to try and prove the merits of using the Python language in favor of the classical Csound score.